 Feeling career stuck?

-If you are reading this, you are likely to feel that there is more to life that what your current career is offering you.
+If you're reading this, you're likely to feel that there is more to life that what your current career is offering you.

-they have built successful careers yet experience Sunday evening blues, every Sunday night and often those blues begin on Sunday morning;
+they have built successful careers yet experience Sunday night blues, every Sunday night and often those blues begin on Sunday morning;

-they don't feel challenged, are often bored at work or feel like they are living their work life on a repeating loop;
+they don't feel challenged, are often bored, feel shrunk-to-fit or feel like they are living their work life on a repeating loop;

 their dissatisfaction at work has begun to seep into life outside work - to a level that is becoming more and more unacceptable;